hellogreg/pstv/pstv.md

 - Redesign the store for controller interfaces
 - Tout its capabilities (unlike Chromecast, can work on hotel wifi)

-Where I can help indirectly:
+Where I can help indirectly (or would need help):
 - Add Netflix
 - Get rid of the whitelist
-- Add PS1 upscale options (even if it's just the current Vita)
+- Add PS1 upscale options (even if it's just the current Vita options)

 ## Fixing the PSTV's User Interface